aroberge/friendly-traceback-docs/docs/html/_sources/vs_code.rst.txt

 The terminal included with Microsoft Visual Studio Code is capable of making use of the syntax colouring provided by Rich.
-Since using Rich greatly improves the look of the output, we recommend using it by adding an optional argument to ``run`` as follows::
+Since using colour improves the look of the output, we recommend using it by adding an optional argument to ``run`` as follows::

     from friendly import run

-    run("error.py", use_rich=True)
+    run("error.py", formatter="dark")

 .. image:: images/vs-code.png
-   :scale: 50 %
+   :scale: 45 %
    :alt: Screen capture VS Code

 The above screen capture has been edited to remove some output